AnkushRoy-code/SplitWave/JOURNAL.md

 I will now just buy the screws and battery jack.
 But not that fast.
 I will wait till tomorrow. just cause

+hah... couldn't wait.
+Also bought the jack.
+Only thing left is screws.
+I am having internet problems rn so I will tackle that tomorrow.
 **Total Time Taken 4hrs**
 *Total Time Till Now: 45hrs*